Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-2/index.md

 Draw train error vs test error.

 The plot below indicates that, the best model for the data is a polynomial of degree 2 or 3.
-These two model produced the smallest test errors comparatively.
+These two models produced the smallest test errors comparatively.
 As stated earlier, after degree 5, we can observe that overfitting has occurred causing the test errors to jump up significantly.
 To resolve this, we need to increase the same size.

 ```python
 x_train=train_data.iloc[:, 0].values